This post was updated in June 2020.

 I was afraid that diving would make me feel claustrophobic as well, however, I couldn’t have been more wrong!
 Diving is pure freedom!
 Well, besides the air and depth restrictions;-).

 But diving is the best, it feels like you are flying.
-Floating weightless through the water, no sound but your own breath and surrounded by colorful fish, the underwater world is truly a universe of its own.
+Floating weightless through the water, with no sound but your own breath, and surrounded by colorful fish, the underwater world is truly a universe of its own.

-So if you are unsure about diving as well. give it a try!
-Take a Discover Scuba Diving Course, where you’ll learn the basics of diving and get to explore the riches of the marine environment of El Nido.
+So if you are unsure about diving as well.
+Give it a try!
+Book a discover dive, where you'll learn the basics of diving and get to explore the riches of the marine environment of El Nido.

 If you like it, get your PADI Open Water (read more below).
 If you don’t, well, at least you tried!